Pakistan hoping to exploit Windies' penchant for hitting big

 “I'm in a team of very talented players with a mix of senior and junior players.
 I hope they're looking forward to playing at the World Cup.
 We just want to show our skills.”

-Pakistan plays the West Indies here on Wednesday at Manuka Oval, starting 7:00 pm local time (4:00 am Eastern Caribbean time/ 3:00 am Jamaica time).
+Pakistan play West Indies here today at Manuka Oval, starting 7:00 pm local time (4:00 am Eastern Caribbean Time/3:00 am Jamaica Time).

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive